 With the smaller monocentric cities, the picture is even more varied.
 The cities where poverty became more decentralised and deconcentrated - Edinburgh, Southampton and Oxford - show a process of decentralisation which is similar to the larger cities.
 The change in Edinburgh appears especially widespread, with the inner five deciles all showing a declining share of the poor, equivalent to a reduction of around 4000.
 Here, there is evidence of absolute suburbanisation as the most central deciles lose their share of the poor population while gaining share of the non-poor, although the changes are not as sharply defined as with the large cities.
-In terms of concentration, both poor and non-poor are moving towards less dense neighbourhoods in these cities so it is the faster pace of out-movement by the poor which produces relative deconcentration but this does not look like the same process of direct displacement.
+In terms of concentration, both poor and non-poor are moving towards less dense neighbourhoods in these cities so it is the faster pace of out-movement by the poor which produces relative deconcentration.
 In the other cities in this group, the patterns of change are much more similar for poor and non-poor which is why relative centralisation and concentration were little changed in these cases.

 For the polycentric group, only Luton and Cambridge showed both decentralisation and deconcentration.
-Both show evidence of the displacement of poor by non-poor in the most central decile and, in Luton’s case, also the densest decile, but patterns are more varied in other parts of these cities.
-For the four remaining polycentric regions, however, the main change is the deconcentration of the population, poor and non-poor, rather than the direct displacement of one by another so again it is difficult to see this as a process of absolute suburbanisation.
+Both show evidence of a shift from poor to non-poor in the most central decile and, in Luton’s case, also the densest decile, but patterns are more varied in other parts of these cities.
+For the four remaining polycentric regions, however, the main change is the deconcentration of the population, poor and non-poor, rather than the direct substitution of one for another so again it is difficult to see this as a process of absolute suburbanisation.

-(iv) Suburbanisation and segregation
+(iv) Suburbanisation and spatial segregation

-Up to now, the paper has focussed on the processes of suburbanisation, noting the variations between cities, but this has served to mask an important shift, common to almost: the reduction in levels of spatial segregation (last three columns of Table 2).
-Over the period, D fell from an average of .36 to .32 with mean falls similar for the three groups of cities.
+Up to now, the paper has focussed on suburbanisation but this has served to mask an important shift common to almost all of our cities: the reduction in levels of spatial segregation or unevenness (last three columns of Table 2).
+Spatial segregation is a ubiquitous feature of modern and post-modern cities, and one which is frequently seen as problematic by governments (Livingston et al 2013).
+Musterd et al (2016) argue that segregation has been rising in European cities, at least in their group of capital cities.
+Direct comparisons of levels of segregation are problematic since they depend so much on the set of neighbourhood units used to divide up each city but it is clear that, for our group of British cities at least, segregation has been declining in this period.
+D fell from an average of .36 to .32 with mean falls similar for the three groups of cities.
 If we examine the measure across all the intervening years (not shown), we see a steady and continuous decline in almost every case, indicating this change is not merely noise.

 In general, greater falls were seen in cities which had higher starting levels of segregation.
 The larger cities had slightly more segregation in 2004 and almost all showed substantial reductions by 2015/16 (2012 for the two Scottish cities).
 Leeds, and to a lesser extent Sheffield, appear slightly different with the former having the highest level of segregation in 2004 and one of the lower reductions.
-London had the second largest reduction in segregation (from .34 to .28, down .06), again reflecting the scale of change underway there.
+London had a lower starting point but the second largest reduction in segregation (from .34 to .28, down .06), again reflecting the scale of change underway there.
 For the smaller monocentric cities, Edinburgh had the highest initial segregation and the greatest fall.
-Reductions in segregation correlate with changes in centralisation and concentration (.40 and .60 respectively).
+Reductions in segregation correlate with changes in centralisation and concentration (0.40 and 0.60 respectively).